mmusal/mmusal.github.io/README.md

 #On this page we will discuss various steps in developing a Hidden Markov Model Spatial Model.
 First we need to discuss each model separately.
 These descriptions are going to be very shallow, which we will elaborate as we progress.
 Spatial Models:
 A spatial model is based on the premise that things that are closer to each other are more similar than things that are further away.
 There are different frameworks on describing distances between things.
-Here we will assume that there are areas and a neighbourhood structure.
-To make the idea more concrete we will use counties in California.
+Here we will assume that distances are described by a neighbourhood structure between counties of California.
+A county will effect the counties that it shares a boundry with and vice versa.

 Hidden Markov Models:
 A hidden markov model assumes there is an unobserved variable that has an effect on the distribution of the observed variable.
 For instance in finance we can conceptualize an up/down trend for the stock market based on whether there is a bull or a bear market.
 In this illustration we will be utilizing up/down stages of the disease to inform us of the distribution of biweekly mortality.
+The unobsorved trend will have a probability structure that ideally we should further model.

+General Introduction:
 Assume there is a random variable Y, indexed by time t, $Y_{t}$.
 We would like to learn about the factors that effect $Y_{t}$.
 To do this we will assume a distribution over Y.
 To decide on the distribution we need to know about what it is Y actually represents.
 For the sake of this discussion Y will represent the biweekly mortality in California.